Through the lens: Recommended Hampshire & Dorset Wedding Venues for 2021

 Lately I have photographed weddings at some positively breathtaking locations across the country but I'd like to concentrate on my top 10 favourite local venues to photograph based in Hampshire and Dorset and give you some of the reasons why they made my list.

 The weddings I have photographed at the Domus have been in the winter months and the Domus looks lovely and cosy at this time of Year.
-During the winter months the big fire is lit which adds a magical atmosphere to proceedings.
+During this time of year the big fire is lit which adds a magical atmosphere to proceedings.
 The tapestries on the walls also lend a magical, medieval vibe which is likely to be remembered by your guests for years to come.

 Things to consider when choosing this venue